Debt Consolidation (what to consider + real life stories included)

 You reduce your debt amount

-The biggest pro to debt settlement is simply that you reduce your debt amount.
-A lot of people don’t know that you can ask your creditors for this.
-So they carry on struggling.
+The biggest pro to debt settlement is that it reduces your debt amount.
+Many people don’t know that they can ask their creditors for this, so they continue struggling.

 But if you’re struggling, it can’t hurt to ask.
-If a creditor agrees, you could cut hundreds of dollars from your debt and all the interest that comes on top of that.
+If a creditor agrees, you could cut hundreds of dollars from your debt and all the interest on top of that.

 You can clear your debt faster

 With a smaller debt amount to pay off, you can pay it off faster.
-Whether you agree on a payment plan or a lump sum, you’ll be able to say goodbye to your debts much sooner.
+Whether you agree on a payment plan or a lump sum, you can say goodbye to your debts much sooner.

-This means your money will be freed up faster to put into savings accounts or whatever else you want to spend your money on.
-You can also get to work repairing any damage to your credit score once the debt is clearer.
-The sooner the better.
+This means your money will be freed up faster to put into savings accounts or whatever else you want to spend it on.
+Once the debt is clearer, you can also get to work repairing any damage to your credit score.
+The sooner, the better.

 It could help you avoid bankruptcy